-Books Are Magic opens May 1 in Brooklyn
+Books Are Magic wants to be the friendliest bookstore in Brooklyn - amNewYork

-When Emma Straub learned that her neighborhood bookstore and former employer, BookCourt, would be closing, she was “100% heartbroken.”
+When Emma Straub learned that her neighborhood bookstore and former employer, BookCourt, would be closing, she was “100 percent heartbroken.”

 “I was weeping, decimated on the floor,” Straub recalled.
 “I thought no, this can’t be!”